tomwhartung/jmws_accoutrements/affiliate_marketing/6-flexibility.md

 From section "6 Term, Termination, Deactivation and Notices" of the CJ Affiliate Publisher Service Agreement

+> (c) Termination or Deactivation by CJ.
+CJ may terminate You, one of Your Web sites, or Your use of a promotional method, from an Advertiser's Program, at any time in CJ's sole discretion

+and

 > (d) Termination of Programs and Offers.
 Programs and Offers may be discontinued at any time.

 Therefore we need to build flexibility into our use of their links.